timeisenbuerger/codex-context-forge/docs/claude-features/README.md

 ## Conclusion

-The Context Forge Claude features represent a paradigm shift in AI-assisted development.
+The Codex Context Forge Claude features represent a paradigm shift in AI-assisted development.
 By combining structured commands, comprehensive templates, validation gates, and intelligent orchestration, we enable developers to achieve "one-pass implementation success" - moving from requirements to working, tested code in a single coherent workflow.

 Explore each documentation file to master these powerful features and transform your development workflow.